MarbleXeno/Farfocel/README.md

 # Recent changes:
 1) Removed a memory leak in State Manager - now the states are actually deleted properly.
 2) Added a StartupConfigurationFile.hpp util, which now is only used by the engine.
 It's still messy and I'm still not sure if it is necessary.
 3) Redesigned Input and Event managers.
 Before, it was possible to delete entries while iterating through the map, which would result in a crash.
 Now, I added an additional state in FunctionBinder (which got renamed from FunctionBinding).
-It can be used to remove an entry before iterating through it and generally it's much more safer.
+It's used to determine if the entry in the map should be removed.

 # How to compile
 ### On Windows